Adaptive-treed bandits: Introduction

-In tree-armed bandits, our results will show it is possible for a bandit algorithm to adaptively combine multiple trees over \(X,\) so as to minimise the regret.
-We will also prove near-matching lower bounds on the regret, given in terms of the zooming dimension \(\beta.\)

-Concurrently with this work, \citet{valko_stochastic_2013} have described another adaptive algorithm which can be applied to continuum-armed bandits, based on the approach of \citet{munos_optimistic_2011}.
-While their results only bound the simple regret, and do not adapt to reward functions like \eqref{eq:mu-mixed}, their approach may be more easy to generalise, and their results are complementary to ours.
+We note that concurrently with this work, Valko, Carpentier and Munos \cite{valko_stochastic_2013} have described another adaptive algorithm which can be applied to continuum-armed bandits, based on the approach of Munos \cite{munos_optimistic_2011}.
+While their results bound only the simple regret, and do not adapt to reward functions like \eqref{eq:mu-mixed}, their approach may be easier to generalise, and their results are complementary to ours.

-In \autoref{sec:cab}, we will discuss the continuum-armed bandit problem, and the class of reward functions \(\mu\) we consider.
-In \autoref{sec:tab}, we will then describe our algorithm for tree-armed bandits, and state the results we will prove in this setting.
-Finally, in \autoref{sec:proofs} we will give proofs of our results.
+In Section~\ref{sec:cab}, we will discuss the continuum-armed bandit problem, and describe the class of zooming continuous reward functions.
+In Section~\ref{sec:tab}, we will then describe our algorithm for tree-armed bandits, and state our results.
+Finally, in the supplemental article \cite{bull_supplement_2014} we will give proofs.